-Collin Counseling/Prevention Services
+Collin Counseling, Education, and Prevention Services

-Collin's proactive prevention, education and counseling program seeks to eliminate the use and abuse of substances.
-Collin College is dedicated to providing quality education in a wholesome environment for its student body.
-Know Now, Collin's substance abuse initiative, serves as a resource for the college community for prevention as well as the following in conjunction with Counseling Services:
+Collin's proactive counseling, education, and prevention program seeks to eliminate the use and abuse of substances.
+Collin College is dedicated to providing quality education in a wholesome environment for its student body, faculty, and staff.
+Know Now is Collin College's substance abuse initiative which began programming in the Fall 2017 semester.
+The purpose of Know Now is to educate the Collin College community about issues related to substance use and abuse, empower individuals to make positive choices for their futures, and encourage utilization of campus and community resources for recovery.
+In coordination with Collin College's Counseling Services, CougarCare, and Employee